 First of all, before I begin with this week’s post, I’d like to wish everyone a Merry Christmas!
-I didn’t get my gifts so I’m going to assume that Santa wrote me in his naughty list this year…
+I didn’t get my gifts so I’m going to assume that Santa had me in his naughty list this year…

 This is the story of when I tried to purchase a short story I found the other day while going through my Twitter feed and I just felt compelled to read the rest of it (the author had provided a free sample on his website) but unfortunately, the short was only available on Amazon at the time.